nedbat/coveragepy/doc/index.rst

 while running tests.
 For example, `nose`_ has a `cover plug-in`_.

 You can fine-tune coverage's view of your code by directing it to ignore parts that you know aren't interesting.
-See :ref:`Excluding Code <excluding>` for details.
+See :ref:`excluding` for details.

 .. _nose:           http://somethingaboutorange.com/mrl/projects/nose
 .. _cover plug-in:  http://somethingaboutorange.com/mrl/projects/nose/0.11.1/plugins/cover.html